 We were formed on March 17, 2016 for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization or other similar business combination with one or more target businesses.
-Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus on oil and gas companies operating in Eastern Europe.
+Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus on oil and gas companies operating in Eastern Europe or interested in expanding into Eastern Europe.
 We intend to utilize cash derived from the proceeds of this offering and the private placement of the private units, our securities, debt or a combination of cash, securities and debt, in effecting our initial business combination.
 The issuance of additional shares of common stock or preferred stock in our initial business combination: